multiparty/jigg/README.md

  ### As a Party
  Parties can go to `http(s)://localhost:3000/client.html` in a web browser supporting JavaScript to begin communications.
 This is a strictly 2-party protocol.

+ ### Demos
+ The current circuit in `base.js` is just a small 4-gate test.
+SHA256 coming soon.

 ## To Do